search icon

 how to write a personal statement introductions

-3. Be Specific
+3. Use a Specific Anecdote

 Never give vague details when expressing why you want to pursue your course.
-“I always wanted to be an engineer since I was a kid,” or “I want to become a doctor because I enjoy science” isn’t advised.
+Sentences like “I always wanted to be an engineer since I was a kid,” or “I want to become a doctor because I enjoy science” aren’t advised.
+On that note, if you’re applying to medicine, refer to our guide on how to write a medical personal statement.

 • You witnessed an inspirational figure in your life solve a massive problem with a specific skill set (doctor, engineer, etc.)

-• You’re good at, and you enjoy a specific skill set.
+• You’re good at and you enjoy a specific skill set.
 The course you’re eyeing puts great emphasis on this particular skill.

 • You watched a movie or read a book that ignited your passion for the course.
-After doing volunteer work or part-time employment related to your course, you’re determined to pursue it.
+After doing volunteer work or part-time employment related to your course, you’re determined to pursue it!

+One simple way to start your personal statement?
 Craft a sentence or two that encapsulates the core of your “why.”
 Do this, and your reader will want to read more!

-4. Demonstrate Knowledge In Your Chosen Course
+4. Use Your Knowledge In Your Chosen Course

 • What do you find interesting about the course?